 Learn more on the Spekit pricing page.

-Like Spekit, WalkMe is more focused on employee onboarding rather than user onboarding.
+Like Spekit, WalkMe provides digital adoption solutions for both employee onboarding and user onboarding.
 WalkMe excels at giving businesses the customizations and analytics they need to learn about their employees and users.
 This includes user session playbacks, customizable events and funnels, and an in-depth reporting system.
-Overall, WalkMe is a powerful tool, and in the right hands, it could be a true product adoption game changer.

 WalkMe’s greatest strengths, however, are also its biggest drawback.
 WalkMe requires quite a lot of time and technical knowledge to get it set up—something smaller companies may not be able to do or afford.